Hearing Aids and Implants

 They bypass damaged parts of the ear, directly stimulating the auditory nerve.

-Does insurance cover the cost of hearing aids and implants?
+Do insurance plans often cover the cost of hearing aids or implants?

 If you have any feedback, please get in touch.